-HCHA conducted a Resident Advisory Board (RAB) meeting via teleconference.
-The meeting's purpose was for the RAB participants to assist HCHA in revising the Annual PHA.
+HCHA conducted Resident Advisory Board (RAB) meetings via web conference on November 1, 2023.
+The meeting's purpose was for the RAB participants to assist HCHA in revising the Annual PHA and changes to the Administrative Plan.
 There were no comments to add.